 Au Gratin Potatoes

 This post may contain affiliate links.
 If you click on one and make a purchase, we may earn a small commission at no extra cost to you.
 We only recommend products we genuinely love.

 This au gratin potatoes recipe is one of those side dishes that sounds a bit fancy, like something you’d order at a restaurant, but is quite simple to make.
 All you need is potatoes, onions, cheese, and a few pantry staples.
-I really am fascinated by how these basic ingredients can result in such an impressive dish.
+These are another example of how sometimes the most basic ingredients can result in such an impressive dish.

 Though very similar, au gratin potatoes and scalloped potatoes are terms that are often used interchangeably; both dishes are made with sliced potatoes and onions, though au gratin potatoes are sometimes considered “fancier” and are typically topped with breadcrumbs or cheese, while scalloped potatoes usually have a cream sauce.

 I love to serve these au gratin potatoes as a holiday side dish, but they are simple enough to make for a regular weeknight dinner, too.
-Sometimes, I’ll fancy them up and add diced cooked ham or bacon crumbles.
-Oh, and did I mention they can be assembled in advance?
-Well, they can, which is perfect for those busy evenings.
+Sometimes, I’ll make them even more hearty by adding diced cooked ham or bacon crumbles.
+And bonus, they can be assembled in advance, which is perfect for those busy evenings.

+Au Gratin Potatoes